Graphical Model Inference with Erosely Measured Data

 \section{Empirical Studies}

 In this section, we present empirical studies to validate our GI-JOE approach for both edge-wise inference and full graph inference.
-We first verify the validity of our edge-wise inference procedure in Section \ref{sec:sim_edge}; then we compare the graph selection performance using both our GI-JOE approaches and various baseline estimation and inference methods in Section \ref{sec:sim_graph} and \ref{sec:real_data_simulation}.
-A real data example is inlcuded in Section \ref{sec:real_data}.
+We first verify the validity of our edge-wise inference procedure in Section \ref{sec:sim_edge}; then we compare the graph selection performance using both our GI-JOE approaches and various baseline estimation and inference methods in Section \ref{sec:sim_graph}.
+A real data example is included in Section \ref{sec:real_data}.
 Software and code for reproducing the empirical results can be found at \href{https://github.com/Lili-Zheng-stat/GI-JOE}{https://github.com/Lili-Zheng-stat/GI-JOE}.